TL;DR — Custom IoT Product Development at a Glance

 - Testing.
 At this stage of the IoT product development lifecycle, engineers will transform successful prototypes into pre-production models while using different materials for the device case.
 Next, you'll need to conduct electrical safety, pre-certification, and user tests.
 Do not be surprised if critical errors surface in the process.
 This is not uncommon, and this stage of IoT product development can last anything between six months and two years before you achieve your performance and safety goals.

 - Certification.
 When doing market research, you have learned about the Internet of Things regulations that are effective in your target markets.
-Depending on your gadget’s scope of application, you might need to procure various certificates before selling the IoT solution to end users.
-Some of these are Energy Star and the Restriction of Hazardous Substances (ROHS) compliance, as well as certifications from the Electrotechnical Commission (EC) and Underwriters Laboratories (UL).
-Other standards include Bluetooth Sig Qualification clearance and industry and product-specific test certificates for devices that touch the skin or collect data from users.
+Depending on your gadget's scope of application, you might need to procure various certificates before selling the IoT solution to end users.
+These may include the Restriction of Hazardous Substances (ROHS) and Energy Star compliance, the Electrotechnical Commission (EC) and Underwriters Laboratories (UL) certifications, Bluetooth Sig Qualification clearance, as well as industry- and product-specific test certificates for gadgets that collect user data or come in direct contact with the skin.
+If you're planning to sell your device in the EU, add RED and CRA to the list.

 IoT Infrastructure Development and Setup

-The Internet of Things solution infrastructure term can define a multitude of things — from a back end giving voice to your connected device to a dedicated customer department ready to solve user problems 24/7
+The Internet of Things solution infrastructure term can mean a multitude of things, from a back end giving voice to your connected device to a dedicated customer department ready to solve user problems 24/7

 The infrastructure layer of an IoT system includes several components:

 - Connectivity.
-Again, it’s your embedded team that tackles the networking part.
+Again, it's your embedded team that tackles the networking part.
 Your gadget will rely on short-range or long-range wireless connectivity technologies to send sensor data to a gateway or directly to the cloud.
-When deciding on a connectivity technology stack, you should consider networking costs in advance.
-For instance, if you opt for cellular technologies, you might spend $0.04 per every megabyte of data your gadget sends over the network.
+In 2026, two connectivity developments are worth attention: Wi-Fi HaLow (802.11ah) is gaining traction for low-power, long-range IoT applications, and the Matter 1.5 standard (published November 2025) has become the default interoperability layer for new smart home and building IoT products.

 - Supporting infrastructure.
-Setting up a data warehouse or data lake solution in the cloud and configuring some analytics capabilities is only half the job.
-Complex IoT products like remote patient monitoring (RPM) or smart home solutions require a dedicated customer support department and a plethora of related software tools like mobile, web, and desktop apps that allow end users and administrators to operate connected devices.
-As part of custom IoT product development, you should address these issues beforehand.
+Setting up a data warehouse or data lake/lakehouse solution in the cloud and configuring some analytics capabilities is only half the job.
+Complex IoT solutions like remote patient monitoring (RPM) or end-to-end home automation systems require a dedicated customer support department and a plethora of related software tools like mobile, web, and desktop apps enabling end users and admins to operate connected devices.
+As part of custom IoT product development, you must address these issues beforehand.

 The Internet of Things App Development